TomTatertot/TomTatertot/README.md

-- 👋 Hi, I’m @TomTatertot
+- 👋 Hello!
+I’m @TomTatertot
-- 👀 I’m interested in video game development.
+- 🌱 I’m currently learning full-stack web development using HTML, CSS, and Javascript!
-- 🌱 I’m currently learning object oriented programming.
+- 📫 Contact me: +1-(760) 583-0981, tomtate101@yahoo.com
-- 📫 How to reach me: +1-(760) 583-0981, tomtate101@yahoo.com
+- Add me on Discord @tomtatertot

 <!---
 TomTatertot/TomTatertot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.